INCLUDING BUT NOT LIMITED TO THE FOLLOWING:

 Transfer: Students may apply to the RN program by transfer or challenge.
 Students are not allowed to transfer into the first semester; students must enter first semester as a generic student.
 Students are only eligible to be considered for transfer if they have been in a nursing program within 12 months of the day their application is accepted and are clinically safe and are eligible to re-enter their previous program.
 Students who have been out of a nursing program for more than 12 months must apply as beginning students.
 Selected applicants must attend a mandatory orientation and complete Nursing 109, Transitions into Nursing.
 Upon completion of Nursing 109, the student will be placed on a waiting list until an opening in the appropriate course becomes available.
 For more information on the transfer process, please refer to the RN Brochure.

-Foreign RN Applicants: Applicants that have been advised by the BRN to take specific courses for licensure must submit an Nursing Program Application, along with the BRN letter, to the Allied Health and Public Safety Division Office.
+Foreign RN Applicants: Applicants that have been advised by the BRN to take specific courses for licensure must submit an Nursing Program Application, along with the BRN letter, to the Mathematics, Sciences, and Health Professions Office.
 Selected applicants must attend a mandatory orientation and complete Nursing 109, Transitions into Nursing.
 Upon completion of Nursing 109, the student will be placed on a waitlist to enter the BRN required course(s) on a space-available basis.
 NOTE: Students advised by the BRN of a deficiency in Medical-Surgical Nursing, must apply to the RN Program.
 To apply, follow the Application Procedure in the RN Brochure.